explorigin/portfolio/packages/router/README.md

 returns an api object:
-    goto(path) - match the path to a route and navigate there href(pathName, vars) - build a path based on the name and supplied vars listen() - listen to window.onhashchange for route changes current() - get the current route descriptor object
+    goto(path) - match the path to a route and navigate there href(pathName, vars) - build a path based on the name and supplied vars start(initialRoute) - listen to window.onhashchange for route changes current() - get the current route descriptor object

 Example: